Home ยป Recipes ยป Sourdough

 Sample Same-Day Baking Schedule

-The first step in this recipe is to prepare the sweet potato puree.
+The first step in this easy sourdough recipe is to prepare the sweet potato puree.

 *Stick to preparing homemade sweet potato puree.
 Canned puree has a higher moisture content, which can affect the texture of these rolls.

-Place the sweet potato on a microwave-safe plate and microwave for at least 5 minutes.
-Continue to cook until it is tender to the touch and a knife glides smoothly through the center.
+Place on a microwave-safe plate and microwave at least 5 minutes, turning halfway through, until a knife glides easily through the tender center.

 Cool slightly.